stevegeek/quo/README.md

 # 'Quo' query objects for ActiveRecord

+> Note: these docs are for pre-V1 and need updating.
+I'm working on it!

 Quo query objects can help you abstract ActiveRecord DB queries into reusable and composable objects with a chainable interface.